dinakaranonline/blog/_posts/2019-03-23-missing-empathy-while-designing-apps-feat-GooglePay.md

 > In cases where the app takes 3 days for a transaction to process, was this important message displayed when the user is making a transaction in the first place?

-As a user, I believed it to be an instantaneous real-time transfer because UPI is based on IMPS where payments are real time, where the transaction is either success or failure - nothing in-between.
-If there was a warning message, then as a user, I would have made an informed decision whether to make the payment or not.
-The very reason that the message is displayed post the transaction makes me feel betrayed about the whole user experience as the app was more focussed on the happy-flow and encourage users to make payment and such messages that it makes take 2-3 days to process would stop the user from making the transaction.
+As a user, I believed it to be an instantaneous real-time transfer because UPI is based on [IMPS](https://en.wikipedia.org/wiki/Immediate_Payment_Service) where payments are real time and the transactions are either success or failure - nothing in-between.
+If there was a warning message that payments are not real-time in Google Pay, then as an user, I would have made an informed decision whether to make the payment or not.

+> The very reason that the message is displayed post the transaction makes me feel betrayed about the whole user experience as the app was more focussed on the happy-flow and encourage users to make payment and such messages that it makes take 2-3 days to process would stop the user from making the transaction.

 ![IMG_20190323_095130.jpg]({{site.baseurl}}/assets/images/IMG_20190323_095130.jpg)

 I left the shop informing the seller that I will come and collect the goods once the money is credited into his account.
 I kept waiting for 3 days but the status was still the same.
-I used the customer support option to give me a callback.
-I received no call-back.

-So I used Google Pay's customer support and they told me to wait for 3 days again, which has actually passed but the status of the transaction is still 'Payment Processing'.
+So I used Google Pay's Twitter customer support and they told me to wait for 3 days again, which has actually passed, but the status of the transaction is still **'Payment Processing'**.
 The transaction had an option of raising a dispute for any transactions post 3 days.
-I raised a Dispute Claim and processing time to settle claims was 2 weeks.
-In the meantime , the payment transaction status changed to Success.
+I raised a **Dispute Claim** and processing time to settle claim was 2 weeks.
+In the meantime , the payment transaction status changed to **Success**.
 I had no clue when the status was changed.
-Should there not be various states for a transaction to clarify when was the payment processed actually?
+Should there not be various states for a transaction to clarify when was the payment processed and money credited at the seller's account ?
 There is no such information made available to the users.

 ![IMG_20190323_095047.jpg]({{site.baseurl}}/assets/images/IMG_20190323_095047.jpg)